 The Philips Sonicare for Kids is similar to the adult Philips Sonicare toothbrushes and includes the same plaque fighting power as the grown-up version.
-This brush is easy to use, rechargeable, includes an automatic timer to keep kids brushing longer, and has fun stickers to customize its design.
+This brush is easy to use and rechargeable.
+It includes an automatic timer to keep kids brushing longer, and has fun stickers to customize its design.
 Testers liked how the bristles felt on their gums and didn't mind the sonic level of agitation.
-Parents like the quality and brand name quality and reliability of this product.
+Parents like the brand name, quality, and reliability of this product.

 Unlike some of the competition, this brush only has a single setting.
 It is also one of the most expensive options in our review, which is a factor to consider.
-Overall, we think this brush and included charger and stand is a good choice for most kids from about five years old up and seems to have the quality to potentially last that long.
+Overall, we think this brush and included charger and stand are a good choice for most kids from about five years old + and seem to have the quality to potentially last that long.
 These factors make it one we recommend to friends.

 The Oral-B Kids Electric Toothbrush is a spinning sonic brush with a round brush head that includes a charger and stand for upright storage.
 We like the variety of potential kid-friendly themes, and the smaller round head was preferred by more than one tester over the larger and more traditional oval.
-This brush works well, is straightforward with a single button, making it perfect for newbies to the electric toothbrush game.
-It removes the plaque indicated with dye in our tests, and we like that the quality indicates you'll be brushing trouble-free for years to come.
+This brush works well and is straightforward with a single button, perfect for newbies to the electric toothbrush game.
+It removes the plaque indicated with dye in our tests, and we like that the quality suggests you'll be brushing trouble-free for years to come.

 The Brusheez Kid's Electric Toothbrush Set is an adorable kit that makes brushing new and exciting for kids who may be reluctant to get involved.
 This cute kit has a turning hourglass timer, a rinse cup, a toothbrush, a replacement head, and a cover cap for the brush.
 Testers loved the cute design and enjoyed the slower spinning action of this non-sonic brush.
 Little ones fell in love with brushing while using this fun, kid-centric kit.